mp-ebsco/platform.training.bookmiddle_copy/README.md

 ## Run

-`$ gradle bootRun`
+`$ gradle -Dspring.profiles.active=local bootRun`

 ## Explore

-Navigate to http://localhost:8080/books from a browser or Postman.
+Go to http://localhost:8080/books from a browser or Postman.